Learning about your Health: Pneumonia

 Pneumonia affects each person differently.
 Talk with your doctor about when to return to your usual activities such as driving, working, and exercising.
 Keep in mind that it can take up to a month to get your strength back after having pneumonia.

 Pneumonia is normally triggered when your immune system is weakened.
 You can stay healthy by:

 This is highly recommended for those who are above 65 years of age, or those with a damaged spleen, suffering from lung diseases, AIDS or other immune deficiency diseases.
 Keep up to date on your vaccinations.
 Ask your doctor about the vaccines available.

 Wash hands thoroughly and regularly with soap and water

 Germs can enter the body when you touch your eyes, mouth, and nose.

 Smoking can damage your lungs and lower your body resistance to fend off respiratory infections, and smokers will tend to get more complications from pneumonia than non-smokers.
 So, stop smoking.

 Lead a healthy lifestyle

 Stay hydrated by drinking 4-6 glasses of water a day.
-Eating a diet rich in fruits, vegetables along with good quality protein, as well as engage in regular exercise to boost your own immune system and keep yourself strong and healthy.
+Eat a diet rich in fruits, vegetables along with good quality protein, and engage in regular exercise to boost your own immune system.
+This will keep your body strong and healthy.